-The average annual salary for an RN in 2012 was $64,470 and a nurse practitioner was $89,860.
-Both professions are experiencing an annual growth rate of 20 to 28 percent, which is faster than national average.
-1,3
+Both RNs and nurse practitioners are experiencing an annual growth rate of 20-22 percent, which is faster than national average.1,3

 As the number of primary care physicians decreases and the demand for health care services increases, registered nurses and nurse practitioners are highly recruited professionals.
 Nursing careers are both gratifying and rewarding in countless ways.